Flagsmith/flagsmith-homepage/static/pages-blog-markdown/react-native-performance-monitor.md

 <img src="https://github.com/BulletTrainHQ/react-native-performance-monitor/raw/master/example.gif"/>

-This post covers an introduction to react-native-performance monitor, a realtime performance monitor for React Native and would also work for React.
+This post covers an introduction to react-native-performance monitor, a realtime performance monitor for React Native (which would also work for React).
 The tool is completely open-source, [published on npm](https://www.npmjs.com/package/react-native-performance-monitor) and can be [checked out here](https://github.com/BulletTrainHQ/react-native-performance-monitor#readme).

 ## Motivation